Are you looking to find a roommate? What questions should you ask this potential roommate?

 Whatever the reason, choose carefully.
 You need someone whose lifestyle, hours and habits are compatible with yours.
 And don’t assume close friends make good roommates.
 Living up-close-and-personal can endanger an otherwise good relationship.

-Here are ten questions you could ask a potential roommate.
+Here are fifteen questions you could ask a potential roommates.

 1. What’s your typical schedule during the workweek?